 - ROCKWOOL's closed-loop recycling system, Rockcycle®, allows stone wool insulation materials, typically considered waste and discarded in landfills, to be recycled and used as secondary raw material for new products.
 This reduces the company's reliance on virgin materials and contributes to an improved energy efficiency in the manufacturing processes.
 The ability to recycle stone wool leads to a reduction in carbon emissions of close to 10 per cent.
-On the market side, ROCKWOOL's insulation products sold in 2022 will, over the lifetime of their use, save customers around 71 million euros in energy costs by reducing the need for heating energy by 931 TWh. - Unilever has been revisiting its approach to packaging to use less, better or no plastic.
+On the market side, ROCKWOOL's insulation products sold in 2022 will, over the lifetime of their use, save customers around 71 million euros in energy costs by reducing the need for heating energy by 931 TWh. - In 2017, Saint Gobain launched the Glass Forever roadmap, which aims to increase the proportion of cullet, or recycled glass, in its glass production to 50 per cent by 2025.
+This approach offers numerous benefits, including reduced carbon and sulphur oxide emissions resulting from the production process.
+The melting process of cullet uses 30 per cent less energy than melting virgin materials. - Unilever has been revisiting its approach to packaging to use less, better or no plastic.
 For instance, by developing concentrated formulations the company encourages its consumers to think of bottles of cleaning and laundry products as a 'bottle for life' Cif and OMO customers are encouraged to reuse their bottles through ultraconcentrated products they can dilute at home.
 Diluting the product at home means 97% less water being transported, 87% fewer trucks on the road and less greenhouse gas emissions.
 Similarly, Dove's refillable steel deodorant case launched in 2021 is expected to reduce virgin plastic waste by around 30 tonnes within its first year. - In 2023, Holcim made a substantial €40 million investment, introducing Europe's first calcined clay cement operation at its Saint-Pierre-la-Cour plant in France.
 This initiative marked the launch of Holcim's ECOPlanet green cement product, with a 50% reduction in carbon emissions compared to traditional CEM I cement mixes.
 Powered by Holcim's exclusive proximA technology, the European production facility is capable of manufacturing up to 500,000 metric tons of low-carbon cement annually.
-Notably, the facility operates on 100% biomass-based alternative fuels and incorporates waste heat recovery systems, resulting in nearly carbon-neutral production of calcined clay. - ArcelorMittal has begun constructing a €213 million electric arc furnace at its Gijon plant in northern Spain, expected to reduce CO2 emissions by over 35% and produce low-carbon steel from 2026. - As approximately 78% of the product's carbon footprint comes from materials used, VELUX has started to establish partnerships with suppliers to reduce carbon emissions in the materials used. - Salzgitter AG launched its green steel brand SALCOS® at the Hannover Messe, offering CO2-reduced steel products labelled under the Low Emission Steel Standard (LESS) and accompanied by independent Product Carbon Footprint (PCF) certification.
-Last year, the company ordered one of Europe's largest green hydrogen plants to supply the programme. - CemVision, a Swedish startup backed by Bill Gates' Breakthrough Energy, has raised a €10 million seed round from Swedish and San Francisco-based investors, aiming to scale up production of its sustainable cement made from recycled industrial waste, following the signing of its first customer agreement with LKAB. - In France, Hoffman Green and the VALOREM Group have announced the pouring of the world's first wind turbine foundation made from <a href="https://oxen.com/oxen.c
+Notably, the facility operates on 100% biomass-based alternative fuels and incorporates waste heat recovery systems, resulting in nearly carbon-neutral production of calcined clay. - As approximately 78% of the product's carbon footprint comes from materials used, VELUX has started to establish partnerships with suppliers to reduce carbon emissions in the materials used.
+Working with partners in architecture and construction, VELUX also completed the construction of 'Living Places', a building project in Copenhagen, showcasing that low carbon and energy efficient housing can be built at standard market cost with the health of people in mind.